Description: Sova Streamlines paperwork for small elderly care facilities so nurses and administrators can save time and focus on patient care.

 - Form headings are the same colors as physical forms to ease the nurse’s transition into a digital system.

 Current competitors are not designed around nurses and are expensive enterprise solutions that only large scale healthcare facilities can afford.
 We are focusing mainly on the small scale facilities that can’t afford these platforms.
 Furthermore, these facilities are the fastest growing space with over 10,000 new facilities expected to be built by 2030.
-Our MVP consisted of a product for treatment nurses, and as we prove our product market fit, we can refine, iterate, and eventually scale it to facilities as an all-in-one solution.
-We already have a partner: Vernon Healthcare Center, LA.

 When entering the geriatric care space, my team had a vision, but limited domain expertise.
 With each day, however, we hustled to figure things out.
 The first week was filled with lots of dumb questions.
 I skipped a day of classes and camped outside the gerontology building to throw as many questions as I could to anyone leaving the building while also calling up authors from the gerontology magazine and emailing any experts in the field.
 The same process was to be repeated weeks later when we had legal and regulatory questions and I found myself outside the Gould school of law.